connormcmk/option/gitcoin.md

 1. It's easy to find and form communities of shared values
 2. It's easy to make collective choices

-### How does Option achieve this?
+## How does Option work?

 The key idea behind Option is a prediction market where it's free to be accurate and expensive to be wrong.
-Those predictions are encoded directly into Option's native currency, making it risky to accept dubious predictions at face value, and therefore risky to make dubious predictions as others may not want to accept them as part of a payment.
+The predictions that players make are encoded directly into Option's native currency, making it risky to accept dubious predictions at face value, and therefore risky to make dubious predictions as others may not want to accept them as part of a payment.

 Option can combine those predictions in order to automatically set policy for communities.